 PULP’s overarching mission is to foster enthusiasm for language learning, and we understand translation, and interlingual communication more broadly, as central to that goal.
-To that end, we have two core initiatives: our Translation program, which provides free translations in Spanish, French, Chinese, and Korean, and our Language Fellows program, an initiative we are hoping to develop over the coming semesters that will pair language-learners with native and experienced speakers to help bring language education out of the classroom.
+To that end, we have two core initiatives: our Translation program, which provides free translations in Spanish and French, and our Language Fellows program, an initiative we are hoping to develop over the coming semesters that will pair language-learners with native and experienced speakers to help bring language education out of the classroom.

-Our translation teams meet each Thursday from 4:30 to 6:00 to work on their translations.
-Our principal languages are Spanish, French, Chinese, and Korean, though we do have students handling individual projects in other languages, such as Arabic and Portuguese.
+Our translation teams meet each week for an hour to work on their translations.
+Our principal languages are Spanish and French, though we do have students handling individual projects in other languages, such as Arabic and Portuguese.
 If you require translations in another language, don’t hesitate to reach out and we will see if there are translators who can help you.

 Language Fellows Program

 Language Fellows is an opportunity for language-lovers to meet and interact on a regular basis.
 Our hope is that the Language Fellows program will be the “sweet spot” for language-sharing: less formal and instructional than a language class, but more personalized and intimate than a language table.
 In the spirit of PULP, Language Fellows are aware of the privilege of multilingualism when it comes to community development.
 They actively seek out ways to contribute their language skills to community stewardship, in their studies on campus and in their future careers.
 There are two ways to participate in the program: